rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 - Dead code: this is a lint.
 While the user probably doesn't want dead code in their crate, making this a hard error would make refactoring and development very painful.
-- [safe_packed_borrows future compatibility warning][safe_packed_borrows]:
+- [future-incompatible lints]:
+  these are silencable lints.
-  this is a silencable lint related to safety.
-It was judged that the making this a hard (fixed) error would cause too much breakage, so instead a warning is emitted that eventually will be turned into a hard error.
+  It was decided that making them fixed errors would cause too much breakage, so warnings are instead emitted, and will eventually be turned into fixed (hard) errors.

 Hard-coded warnings (those using the `span_warn` methods) should be avoided for normal code, preferring to use lints instead.
 Some cases, such as warnings